 “Everybody be cool, this is a robbery!”

-Pulp Fiction is an undisputed classic and this scene is a great reflection of Tarantino’s unique style, and emphasis on title sequences.
+Pulp Fiction is an undisputed classic and this scene is a great reflection of Tarantino’s unique style and emphasis on title sequences.
 It begins with a compelling and natural conversation between two lovers, before unexpectedly shifting into an armed robbery.
 This is a terrific opening scene as it has so much energy, zest and fun, and it really gets us excited for the rest of the film.

 “Choose a life.
 Choose a job.
 Choose a career.
 Choose a family.
 Choose a fucking big television.”

 No film has grabbed my attention in the opening moments quite like Trainspotting.
-The film blasts out Iggy Pop’s “Lust For Life”, whilst Renton (Ewen Mcgreggor) berates his cynical view of society.
+The film blasts out Iggy Pop’s “Lust For Life”, whilst Renton (Ewen McGregor) berates his cynical view of society.
 We are introduced to two of the main characters as they run away from shop security guards, just before we meet the rest of the gang through several cutaways.
 The film’s start really draws us in into the crazy and drug-fuelled world of Renton and his misfit friends.

 “What’s your favourite scary movie?”